Borderline Personality

 MC, Frankenburg FR.
 Treatment histories

 of borderline inpatients.
-Comprehensive

-Psychiatry, in press.
+Comprehensive Psychiatry, in

 5Zanarini